nkrisc/personal-site/about.md

 ---
 layout: page
-title: About Me & The Site
+title: About Me And This Site
 permalink: /about/
 ---